pantheon-systems/documentation/source/content/guides/filesystem/02-batch-files.md

 1. Configure each request in the data export write to its own `tmp` file, then concatenate these at the end.
 This solution requires that the [Persistent Temporary Path Workaround](/guides/filesystem/tmp/#persistent-temporary-path-workaround) is in place.

-1. Export small batches and add enough time between each request in the batch process to allow the updated file sync between all application containers.
+1. Add enough time between each request in the batch process to allow the updated file sync between all application containers.

+1. Export small batches.

 ### Alternative Approaches

-The best solution is often to implement data exports as a web service, incrementally exchanging the data with the target system.
+We recommend that you implement data exports as a web service, incrementally exchanging the data with the target system.

-You can run the export from the command line using tools like [Terminus](/terminus), [Drush](/guides/drush), [WP-CLI](/guides/wp-cli) and cron, which will produce a better result.
+You can also run the export from the command line using tools like [Terminus](/terminus), [Drush](/guides/drush), [WP-CLI](/guides/wp-cli) and cron, which will produce a better result.
 Larger data sets can be exported, as command line processes have longer timeouts than HTTP requests.
 Refer to [Timeouts on Pantheon](/timeouts) for more information.
 You won't need to batch your export, which allows it to run to completion on a single application container.

 ## More Resources